 Already, you can feel the bustle of the 21st century city outside seep away into the restful candlelight and evocative historical atmosphere.

-The second room features huge format animated paintings that take you through Mozart’s Vienna.
+The second room features wall-sized animated paintings that take you through Mozart’s Vienna.

 At one point, the “Queen of the Night” (I think!) leant out of a balcony window to give us a rendition of her famous aria.